redaxo/redaxo/.github/ISSUE_TEMPLATE/---security-issue.md

 ---
 name: "❗️ Security Issue"
-about: See https://symfony.com/security to report security-related issues
+about: See https://redaxo.org/support/sicherheit/ (German) to report security-related issues

 ---